Pakistan re-elected to UN Human Rights Council for another 3-year term

 Among the five candidates from the Asia-Pacific region vying for four seats in the UN’s premiere human rights body, Pakistan secured the highest number of votes, the Foreign Office said on Wednesday.

-I am pleased with Pakistan’s re-election to UN Human Rights Council for another 3-yr term.
-We remain committed to upholding human rights for all, prioritizing advancement of tolerance & constructive engagement.
-We stand resolute against Islamophobia & in support of mutual respect
+In response to the relection for UNHRC body, PM Imran Khan in a social media message said that we will remain committed to upholding human rights for all, prioritizing advancement of tolerance & constructive engagement.
+We stand resolute against Islamophobia & in support of mutual respect.

 “Pakistan will continue efforts towards consensus building and ensuring HRC’s work is guided by principles of universality, impartiality, dialogue & cooperation.
 Pak will continue to expose human rights violations committed with impunity by the Indian occupation forces in IIOJK”, PM Imran Khan further added.